-Our B.F.A degree program in Art Education is nationally accredited and recognized.
+Our B.F.A with emphasis in Art Education is nationally accredited and recognized.
 Job placement for our graduates stands at 95% within one year of graduation.
 Students with degrees in Art Education may opt to teach art in schools and therapeutic settings, work for art museums and teach private art classes.

 The Art Education faculty at Western Carolina University are engaged in professional development and will challenge students to speak well, write effectively and make sound judgments in the art classroom so that their K-12 students will creatively thrive.